Roasted Asparagus and Mushroom Quinoa Pilaf

 This post may contain affiliate links.
 Read my disclosure policy.

-This delicious quinoa recipe is a simple springtime side dish or meatless main.
-Filled with roasted vegetables, crunchy almonds, and fresh lemon flavor, everyone will love this versatile recipe.
-Serve it on its own, over a salad, or sprinkled with feta cheese.
-Mix in shrimp or chicken or have it with grilled steak or pork.
-Or even add it to your Easter menu to go with your holiday ham.
+• Wonderfully versatile.
+Serve it on its own as a vegetarian dish, spoon it over a salad, or sprinkle it with feta cheese.
+Mix in shrimp or chicken to turn it into a meal or have it with grilled steak or pork as a side.
+You can even add it to your Easter menu to go with your holiday Pineapple Glazed Ham.

 • Asparagus: Snap off the woody ends and cut into 1-1½ inch pieces

 • Mushrooms: You can use basic white mushrooms, but the baby bella mushrooms add a bit more depth of flavor.
+Wipe off the dirt with a dry towel.
 If they are large, cut them in quarters, and smaller ones can be halved.

 • Olive oil